All Episodes

 And he stared at me, absolutely dumbfounded.

-He said, Well, what do you mean?
+He said, what do you mean?

-And I said, Well, look, when you look at the entire senior White House staff and the entire cabinet, there is not one person who ever ran as much as a candy store.
+And I said, well, look, when you look at the entire senior White House staff and the entire cabinet, there is not one person who ever ran as much as a candy store.

 You're a small businessman.

-You hire, fire, worry about profit and loss, all the rest of it, the guy's just staring at me.
+You hire, fire, worry about profit and loss, all the rest of it.

-Well, at that point, I I couldn't rush, I couldn't resist.
+Well, at that point, I couldn't resist.

-I I I got into a whole contrast between Obama and Reagan's economic policies.
+I got into a whole contrast between Obama and Reagan's economic policies.

 You know, both inherited a bad economy and all of that.

-So he's looking at me and I said, Look, let's go back.
+So he's looking at me, and I said, look, let's go back.

-You know, he cut some 40,000 pages from of regulations, the Federal Register, all that sort of thing.
+You know, he cut some 40,000 pages of regulations, the Federal Register, all that sort of thing.

-We were going on about this.
+We're going on about this.

-Well, now I haven't run the numbers, but imagine if all that money had been used for across the board tax cuts.
+Well, now I haven't run the numbers, but imagine if all that money had been used for across-the-board tax cuts.

 And as you said earlier in an earlier segment, a reduction in the capital gains tax and the corporate tax rate.